mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 143 IPs; that's too much.
 If we start looking at the new IPs that we flagged, we'll see that some of them actually use a genuine user-agent.
 We've indeed been too aggressive, and we oversaw the fact that some attackers might have used legit user-agents; we cannot blacklist a user-agent just because an attacker used it!

-In order to avoid blocking popular user-agents used by attacker, we'll add one final bit of code in our script:
+In order to avoid blocking popular user-agents used by attackers, we'll add one final bit of code in our script:
-* During the first scan, we'll count the number of requests by user-agent
+* During the first scan, we'll count the number of requests by user-agent;
-* During the second scan, we'll only flag an IP as suspicious if it uses an user-agent used by an attacker, and only two IPs used this user-agent (including the attacker's IP that was already identified during the first scan)
+* During the second scan, we'll only flag an IP as suspicious if it uses an user-agent used by an attacker, and only two IPs (including the attacker's IP that was already identified during the first scan) used this user-agent.

 Here's the final version of our script: